-Though there are no laws in place stating that employees have a right to time off to attend such appointments, and you can encourage employees to book these before/after work or on weekends, you have to be sympathetic to the fact that scheduling medical appointments outside of working hours can be difficult and if there is an urgent matter at hand, it can be unavoidable.
+Though there are no laws in place stating that employees have a right to time off to attend such appointments, unless it is time off for antenatal appointments.
+You can encourage employees to book these before/after work or on weekends, but you have to be sympathetic to the fact that scheduling medical appointments outside of working hours can be difficult, and if there is an urgent matter at hand, it can be unavoidable.

-It is advised that you do include a clear policy on such appointments and this would outline whether or not employees get paid for this time i.e. leaving work an hour or two earlier, arriving later or popping out for slightly longer at lunch time.
+It is advised that you include a clear policy on such appointments.
+This would outline whether or not employees get paid for this time, i.e. leaving work an hour or two earlier, arriving later or popping out for slightly longer at lunchtime.
 Whether they need to provide you with evidence of the appointment, recoup those hours or provide a certain amount of notice period is completely up to you.

 Then there is the case of pregnant employees who usually have between seven and ten antenatal appointments during their pregnancy.
 They are entitled to reasonable paid time off for said care, including travel time, whilst partners of pregnant women are entitled to unpaid time off to attend two of these appointments

-For all the above situations where there is no legal right for time off, you can advise employees to take it as part of their annual leave particularly if the time off starts to become extensive.
+For all the above situations where there is no legal right to time off.
+You can advise employees to take it as part of their annual leave, particularly if the time off starts to become extensive.

-The only right to time off that all employees have outside of their annual leave and antenatal appointments is the right to time off for dependent care.
+The only right to time off that all employees have outside of their annual leave and antenatal appointments is the right to time off for the care of dependents.